k78ma/quartz/content/3Sum (LC 15).md

 ```

 -  Note that we don't actually have to manipulate the right pointer here!
 Our previous logic will take care of this
-- Alternatively, we can only manipulate the right pointer too!
+- Alternatively, we can also choose to only manipulate the right pointer:

 ```python
 r -= 1